Demerak/Demerak/README.md

 ### Things I'm working on right now :writing_hand:

-* Expanding expertise in real-time data through exploration of technologies such as Kafka, Websocket, and io socket.
+* Expanding expertise in real-time data through exploration of technologies such as Kafka, Websocket, and io socket
-* Currently developing a dashboard to visualize real-time data accessed via the OBD2 port. [dashboard](https://github.com/Demerak/car-dashboard)
+* Currently developing a dashboard to visualize real-time vehicle data accessed via the OBD2 port [dashboard](https://github.com/Demerak/car-dashboard)
-* Always exploring new resources to enhance data visualization in Python or Javascript.
+* Always exploring new resources to enhance data visualization in Python or Javascript
-* Working on a personal finance portfolio; the front end is built using React, and the backend is developed with Express.
+* Working on a personal finance portfolio; the front end is built using React, and the backend is developed with Express
 * Creating a new portfolio website using Nextjs